congosto/check_followers/README.md

 ### scripts

- Code in R to calculate the followers statistics
+*followers_stats.R: code in R to calculate the followers histograms *followers2ff.py:converts a t-hoarder_kit follower file to the format used in the NYT Followers Falacy chart.
+Usage

+     followers2ff.py [-h] file_in net

+*followers2csv.py: change format of t-hoarder_kit from tab separated text to csv to work better in R. Usage

+     followers2csv.py [-h] file_in